 Don’t make a mistake.
 Not all wasteful activities can be eliminated from your work process.
 Some of them are a necessity.

-For example, testing a software is not an activity that your customers are willing to pay for.
-However, without it, you may deliver a low-quality product that will have a negative impact on your economic performance.
+For example, testing software is not an activity that your customers are willing to pay for.
+However, without it, you may deliver a low-quality product that will harm your economic performance.
 Therefore, there are two major types of waste:

-Pure waste – non-value adding, and unnecessary.
+Pure waste – non-value-adding and unnecessary.
 Anything that doesn’t bring value and can be removed from the process immediately.
-Any form of waiting can be described as pure waste.
+Any form of waiting (known as "waiting waste") can be described as pure waste.

-After, we clarified what waste is in Lean, let’s explore the seven wastes in details.
+After we clarified what waste is in Lean, let’s explore the seven wastes in detail.

-Eliminating wasteful activities is crucial for the success of your company.
-They can lower the profitability, increase customer costs, decrease quality and even employees satisfaction.
+Optimizing processes to eliminate waste is crucial for the success of your company.
+Having wasteful activities can lower profitability, increase customer costs, decrease quality, and even employee satisfaction.
 For this reason, you need to identify the non-value adding activities and try to improve the process where they appear or ultimately eliminate them.

 The Lean theory describes 7 major areas where you can identify Muda activities, more popular as the seven wastes of Lean.

 Excessive inventory is often the result of a company holding “just in case” inventories.
-In such cases, companies overstock themselves in order to meet unexpected demand, protect from production delays, low quality or other problems.
+In such cases, companies overstock themselves in order to meet unexpected demand, protect from production delays, low quality, or other problems.
 However, these excessive inventories often don’t meet customer’s needs and don’t add value.
-They only increase storage and depreciation costs.2.
-Motion
+They only increase storage and depreciation costs

 This is probably the easiest waste you can recognize.
-Whenever goods or tasks are not moving, the waste of waiting occurs.
+Whenever goods or tasks are not moving, the "waiting waste" occurs.
 It is easily identifiable because lost time is the most obvious thing you can detect.
-For example, goods waiting to be delivered, equipment waiting to be fixed or a document waiting for approval from executives.
+For example, goods waiting to be delivered, equipment waiting to be fixed, or a document waiting for executives' approval.

-Having in mind that waste is anything that the customer is not willing to pay for, it is easy to realize why overproduction is Muda.
+Keeping in mind that waste is anything that the customer is unwilling to pay for, it is easy to realize why overproduction is Muda.
 Producing more means that you exceed customer’s demand, which leads to additional costs.
 Actually, overproduction triggers the other 6 wastes to appear.
-The reason is that excess products or tasks require additional transportation, excessive motion, greater waiting time and so on.
+The reason is that excess products or tasks require additional transportation, excessive motion, greater waiting time, and so on.
 Furthermore, if occasionally a defect appears during overproduction, it means your team will need to rework more units.

-This type of waste usually reflects on doing work that doesn’t bring additional value or it brings more value than required.
-Such things can be adding extra features to a given product that nobody is going to use, but they increase your business costs.
+This type of waste usually reflects on doing work that doesn’t bring additional value, or it brings more value than required.
+Such things can be adding extra features to a given product that nobody will use, but they increase your business costs.
 For example, if a car manufacturer decides to put a TV screen in the back trunk of a vehicle, probably nobody will use it or find value in it.
-Even more, it will cost resources and it will increase the end price of the product for something that customers are not willing to pay for.
+Even more, it will cost resources, and it will increase the end price of the product for something that customers are not willing to pay for.

-Defects can cause rework or even worse, they can lead to scrap.
-Usually, defected work should go back to production again, which costs valuable time.
-Moreover, in some cases, an extra reworking area is required which comes with additional exploitation of labor and tools.
+Defects can cause rework, or even worse, they can lead to scrap.
+Usually, defective work should go back to production again, which costs valuable time.
+Moreover, in some cases, an extra reworking area is required, which comes with additional exploitation of labor and tools.

-So let’s explore some real-life examples of the seven Mudas.
+So let’s explore some real-life examples of the 7 types of waste.

 Identifying wasteful activities is something that should start from the top of the company.
-Usually, the high-level management has a broad overview of all processes.
-In this line of thoughts, we can say they manage a portfolio of different activities, functional areas and projects, and it is their obligation to improve processes and spread a culture of continuous improvement.
+Usually, high-level management has a broad overview of all processes.
+In this line of thought, we can say they manage a portfolio of different activities, functional areas, and projects, and it is their obligation to improve processes and spread a culture of continuous improvement.

 However, wasteful activities may vary from business to business.
-In the following examples, you will see how the particular types of waste may differ for various functional areas.
+In the following examples, you will see how particular types of waste may differ in various functional areas.

-This is a never-ending list and the 7 wastes of Lean will differ from business to business.
+This is a never-ending list, and the 7 wastes of Lean will differ from business to business.
 In some theories, you can even find more types of Muda added to the initial seven.
-The important aspect is to start exploring all processes in your company and try to find as many wasteful activities as possible.
-Afterwards, do whatever it takes to eliminate everything that can slow down your cycle time, damage quality, cost additional resources or decrease profitability.
+The important aspect is to start exploring all your company processes and try to find as many wasteful activities as possible.
+Afterward, do whatever it takes to eliminate everything that can slow down your cycle time, damage quality, cost additional resources, or decrease profitability.

-There are different tools in Lean you can use in order to identify and eliminate wasteful activities.
-They will guide you through the work process that you want to examine and will show you the weak spots.
+There are different tools in Lean you can use to identify and eliminate wasteful activities.
+They will guide you through the work process you want to examine and show you the weak spots.

 Probably, the most appropriate tool for identifying Muda is the Gemba walk.
-It is a technique that gives you the opportunity to go and see where the real work happens.
-This way you can observe different processes in action and see where wasteful activities appear.
+It is a technique that allows you to go and see where the real work happens.
+This way, you can observe different processes in action and see where wasteful activities appear.

 Example of the A3 report

 Other tools you can use are the 5 whys and the A3 report.
 Initially, both tools are used for root cause analysis and problem-solving.
 However, they are more than useful when you need to detect waste.
 The first one is a simple method that includes a sequence of “why” questions, while the second is a bit more complicated process that encourages cross-organizational knowledge sharing.
-Both will help you examine any big or small process and find where waste can be eliminated or reduced.
+Both will help you examine any big or small process and find where you can reduce or completely eliminate waste.

 The seven wastes or Muda is a key concept in Lean management.